 And, as previously stated, government spending is in no case operationally constrained by revenues (tax payments and borrowings).
 Yes, there can be and there are "self-imposed" constraints on spending put there by Congress, but that's an entirely different matter.
-These include debt-ceiling rules, Treasury-overdraft rules, and restrictions of the Fed buying securities from the Treasury.
+These include debtceiling rules, Treasury-overdraft rules, and restrictions of the Fed buying securities from the Treasury.
 They are all imposed by a Congress that does not have a working knowledge of the monetary system.
-And, with our current monetary arrangements, all of those self imposed constraints are counterproductive with regard to furthering public purpose.
+And, with our current monetary arrangements, all of those self-imposed constraints are counterproductive with regard to furthering public purpose.
+All they do is put blockages in the monetary plumbing that wouldn't otherwise be there, and from time to time, create problems that wouldn't otherwise arise.
+In fact, it was some of these self-imposed blockages that caused the latest financial crisis to spill over to the real economy and contribute to the recession.